-- ❖ All assignments must be word processed, neatly presented and legible. - Spelling, grammar and punctuation must be correct. - ❖ APA style referencing is to be used. - Every assignment must include a KITE Cover Page.
-See Appendix. - Students must include: - paper number and name, - your full name, Student ID number, and - assignment number, due date and lecturer's name - signed declaration that this is your own work - Students must use a standard formatting style (e.g. Times New Roman / Arial), font size 12, 1.5 line spacing, left alignment with 3cm left margin - ❖ On each page of the assignment, the header must include student full name, Student ID, The paper's identification number and assignment number (e.g. Paper 550, Assignment 1). - Only hard copies of assignments will be accepted; submission by email is not acceptable.
+- All assignments must be word processed, neatly presented and legible. - Spelling, grammar and punctuation must be correct. - 6^{th} Edition APA style referencing is to be used. - ✤ APA style referencing is to be used. - Every assignment must include a KITE Cover Page.
+See Appendix. - Students must include: - paper number and name, - your full name, Student ID number, and - assignment number, due date and lecturer's name - signed declaration that this is your own work - Students must use a standard formatting style (e.g. Times New Roman / Arial), font size - 12, 1.5 line spacing, left alignment with 3cm left margin - On each page of the assignment, the header must include student full name, Student ID, The paper's identification number and assignment number (e.g. Paper 550, Assignment 1). - Only hard copies of assignments will be accepted; submission by email is not acceptable.
 For computer courses, students need to hand in both hard copy and soft copy of assignments.